 Outsourced product development (OPD) has a wide range of benefits for a several businesses, specially companies building software products.
 These benefits include increased resources and expertise, reduced costs, and continuous delivery.

 The main draw of OPD used to be cost reduction.
 If you are outsourcing the job, you do not have the expense of adding in-house staff.
 But in recent months, the focus on cost reduction has shifted towards a focus on continuous delivery.
 Most customers demand access to top quality services and products whenever they want.
-By making products and services more flexible and scalable, OPD can help you stay ahead of the competition and deliver to your customers without delay or interruption.
+By making products and services more flexible and scalable, Offshore Software Development Companies can help you stay ahead of the competition and deliver to your customers without delay or interruption.

 Agile and DevOps – How is it changing OPD?